-Imagine FutureEd is an online foresight competition open to any U.S.-based young person age 13-18.
-Participants will be asked to submit a scenario about the future of learning and will have the option to produce an accompanying artifact from the future.
+Imagine FutureEd was an online foresight competition open to any U.S.-based young person age 13-18.
+Participants were asked to submit a scenario about the future of learning and had the option to produce an accompanying artifact from the future.

 KnowledgeWorks is a nonprofit social enterprise committed to providing every learner with meaningful personalized learning experiences that ensure success in college, career and civic life.
 In addition to developing the capabilities of educators to implement and sustain competency-based and early college schools and partnering with federal, state and district leaders to remove policy barriers that inhibit the growth of personalized learning, we provide national thought leadership around the future of learning.
 Teach the Future is a nonprofit whose mission is to bring foresight and futures thinking to students and schools.